ruricolist/cl-murmurhash/README.txt

      (murmurhash:murmurhash "Hash me" :seed *new-seed*)

+The size of the hash is controlled by *HASH-SIZE*, which can be bound to 32 (the default) or 128.

 Strings are converted to octets using FLEXI-STREAMS:STRING-TO-OCTETS and the external format specified in *EXTERNAL-FORMAT*.
 The default encoding is UTF-8.